CollinsU99/osticket-prereqs/README.md

 <img src="https://i.imgur.com/xvSMNcH.png" height="80%" width="80%" alt="img"/>
 </p>

 NOTE: Internet Information Services (IIS) is a web server that osTicket runs on.
-IIS is created by Microsoft that and can be used to host a wide variety of websites and web applications.
+Microsoft created IIS, and it can be used to host a wide variety of websites and web applications.

 Right-click the Start Menu and click "Run".